DLvalentine/spongecase/README.md

 Ruby string method to make your strings sArCaStIc af

 This repo contains the gemspec and the spongecase.rb file.
-Will throw this up on RubyGems later on.
+It is up on RubyGems.org toooooooo

 For local use: